dart-lang/test/pkgs/test/README.md

   split across shards and helps maximize the re-use of suite `setUpAll` and `tearDownAll` setups.
 * When sharding by suite (using `--shard-by-suite`): Distribute entire test suites across shards.
-This can be faster for suites with many small suites as it avoids loading every suite in every shard.
+This can be faster for projects with many small test suites as it avoids loading every suite in every shard.
 Because test suites are not split, any `setUpAll` and `tearDownAll` setups within a suite (including shared helper setups imported across suites) run only on the shard executing that suite.